Tch1b0/TicTacToe-python/README.md

 # TicTacToe
-This is a common TicTacToe game which is object-oriented
+This is a common TicTacToe game, which is object-oriented